hashicorp/design-system/website/docs/components/copy/snippet/partials/guidelines/guidelines.md

 ### When to use

-- To allow users to copy code snippets, such as URLs, tokens, IDs, etc.
+- To enable users to copy code snippets, such as URLs, tokens, IDs, etc.

 ### When not to use